 Is it possible to classify Falls vs Non-Falls without false positives using the given dataset?

-(UHHHH...not sure what else?)
+Can we identify a body region covered some of the sensors that could be better supported in order to avoid the fall?
+This could be used to construct some sort of exoskeleton that gets rigid in some part before the imminent fall.

 2. List all the datasets you intend to use (1 point)